postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 #### --version, -v

-Returns the version number for Postman CLI.
+Returns the version number for the Postman CLI.

 ---